The Best Sport Psychology Quotes

 I want you to set a timer for 45 seconds and close your eyes.
 I want you to tell yourself to switch off and not think about anything.
 After this exercise, you should appreciate how far the mind can take us in 30-45 seconds.

 If a batter is told to switch off, it allows their mind to run wild.
 We demonstrated how your mind can wander when sitting in a chair with a timer.
-Imagine putting an elite athlete amid a high-pressure game situation, where they are fatigued and possibly emotionally dysregulated depending on what is happening.
+Imagine putting an elite athlete amid a high-pressure game situation, where they are fatigued and possibly emotionally dysregulated, depending on what is happening.
 The mind runs wild!

 Contrary to the “switch off” philosophy so commonly taught by coaches, batsmen need a way to pay attention in a relaxed way while also regulating any fatigue or emotion dysregulation occurring at the time.
-And this is where performance mindfulness comes in.
+This is where performance mindfulness comes in.

 Why Is Mindfulness Ideal For These Routines?

-Mindfulness is the process of intentionally focusing on the present moment with less judgment and more curiosity than is typically natural.
+Mindfulness is intentionally focusing on the present moment with less judgment and more curiosity than is typically natural.

-An athlete can be mindful of anything occurring naturally in the here and now.
-One great focal point of mindfulness is the breath and the five senses.
+An athlete can be mindful of anything occurring naturally here and now.
+Two great focal points of mindfulness are the breath and the five senses.
 Feeling their spikes dig into the turf, making a fist with their gloves, or noticing their muscles as they walk away from the crease after playing a shot are great examples of this type of attentional focus.

 They can look around and notice the trees in the background or all the people in the crowd wearing blue shirts.
-We are trying to ground the athlete into the present moment, which will allow their mind and emotions to be balanced.
+We are trying to ground the athlete in the present moment, which will allow their mind and emotions to be balanced.
 When the mind runs, fatigue sets in, and emotions are dysregulated.
 This is the time when batters are most susceptible to making poor decisions.
 Poor decisions lead to worse execution of game situations, making it less likely to win the match.

 Get In Touch